 And an existing bathroom is going to help you locate your mains sewerage connection although it may not be straight forward as it might be shared with neighbouring properties.

-STEP #2 :- Create a plan of your garden area and locate any manholes.
+Create a plan of your garden area and locate any manholes.
 Plot them out and measure them to where the proposed annexe is going to be located.
 Your Local Planning Authority is usually going to prefer the annexe as close to the main property as possible.
 You may also need a pump to assist with sewerage and / or water pressure.
-These can added a £1,000 to £2,500 to the overall price of your annexe.
+These can add a few thousand pounds to the overall price of your annexe.

 Pitched roofs are by far the most popular choice for most people BUT you have to consider the overall height of your annexe with a pitched roof that might impact neighbours.

 Because if you do not consider them first, your Local Planning Authority certainly will.

 EDPM rubber flat roofs are guaranteed for 25 years these days and are far superior to the old style felt roofs of decades ago.
 It allows for a long lasting low pitch roof that is a extremely durable.
 It’s a roofing solution for modern buildings that has been used successfully in Europe for many years.

 If your garden is overlooked a pitched roof (even if you LOVE them) may be ruled our by your LPA.

 However if you have a private garden that isn’t overlooked or have outbuildings with pitched roofs then you may be perfectly OK with a pitched roof.